Saturn: Hexagonal cloud patterns

 A persisting hexagonal wave pattern around the north polar vortex in the atmosphere at about 78°N was first noted in the Voyager images.
-The sides of the hexagon are each about 14500 km long, which is longer than the diameter of the Earth.
-The entire structure rotates with a period of (the same period as that of the planet's radio emissions) which is assumed to be equal to the period of rotation of Saturn's interior.
+The sides of the hexagon are each about 14500 km long, which is longer than the diameter of Earth.
+The entire structure rotates with a period of (the same period as that of the planet's radio emissions), which is assumed to be equal to the period of rotation of Saturn's interior.
 The hexagonal feature does not shift in longitude like the other clouds in the visible atmosphere.
 The pattern's origin is a matter of much speculation.
 Most scientists think it is a standing wave pattern in the atmosphere.
-Polygonal shapes have been replicated in the laboratory through differential rotation of fluids.
+Polygonal shapes have been replicated in the laboratory via differential rotation of fluids.

 HST imaging of the south polar region indicates the presence of a jet stream, but no strong polar vortex nor any hexagonal standing wave.
 NASA reported in November 2006 that Cassini had observed a "hurricane-like" storm locked to the south pole that had a clearly defined eyewall.
 Eyewall clouds had not previously been seen on any planet other than Earth.
 For example, images from the Galileo spacecraft did not show an eyewall in the Great Red Spot of Jupiter.

 The south pole storm may have been present for billions of years.
 This vortex is comparable to the size of Earth, and it has winds of 550 km/h.

+Decagonal cloud patterns

+Since at least 2023, a ten-sided atmospheric wave has been developing on the south pole.
+This feature, labelled "the decagon", was discovered via HST observations, and was first reported in September 2026.
+The decagon is centered around 63°S latitude, with each of its ten sides measuring ~17,000 km, and its apparent position shifts slightly depending upon the wavelength of light observed.
+Due to its location on the south pole, the decagon is difficult to observe from Earth.
+The south pole was almost completely hidden from 2012 to 2023 because of Saturn's observed tilt, but thereafter becomes more visible from Earth through each year to 2032.

+Sequence of simulated views demonstrating 29.5-year orbital period of Saturn by opposition dates and consequent changes in appearance of Saturn's rings which remain on a fixed axis but we see the rings from both sides over one orbit of Saturn around the Sun.

+NASA’s Hubble Space Telescope shows a 10-sided wave encircling Saturn’s south pole, labeled “decagon”.
+An “X” denotes where data was not captured.